JeffersonLab/clas12-epics/apps/waveformApp/README.md

 ### Performance Test:
 In one IOC:
-* 52 simultaneous sequencers (one output waveform per sequencer)
+* 52 simultaneous sequencers
+  * one output waveform per sequencer
     * most with ~200 long waveforms
     * two with 5K long waveforms
     * one with a 20K long waveform
   * 40K total input PVs
 * Peak CPU usage of 4.6% (Intel Xeon E5-2620 2.4 GHz)
 * Memory usage of 1.4 GB

+- [ ] test on vxWorks